The Dioscuri

 The consuls for this year were C. Cassius Longinus and Cn.
 Domitius Ahenobarbus.
 Of the two, Domitius is by far the better documented figure - and the more colorful.

 The cognomen "Ahenobarbus" (literally "bronze beard") derived from a legendary family origin story: the divine twins Castor and Pollux had allegedly appeared to an ancestor and stroked his beard, turning it red-bronze to prove their divinity.
-But Domitius was more than just aristocratic mythology.
+But Domitius was more than just aristocratic myth.
 He was a political reformer who had passed the lex Domitia in 104 BCE, transferring the election of priests from the exclusive colleges to popular vote via the comitia tributa.
-In a brazen display of personal ambition, he then ran for pontifex maximus under his own law—and won.
-Later, as proconsul, he built the Via Domitia, connecting Italy to Spain through southern Gaul, a major engineering achievement that bore his family name for centuries.
+In a brazen display of personal ambition, he then ran for pontifex maximus under his own law - and won.
+His family name also recalled an older Domitian achievement in Gaul: the Via Domitia, built by his father, Cn.
+Domitius Ahenobarbus, consul of 122 BCE.

 Rome's Expanding Reach

 Beyond domestic turmoil, 96 BCE also marked a quiet expansion of Roman influence.
 Ptolemy Apion of Cyrene died that year and bequeathed his kingdom to Rome, though the Senate would not formally annex it until 74 BCE.
-Not long after this coin was minted (94-92 BCE), Sulla conducted his famous embassy to the Parthians - the first official diplomatic contact between Rome and the rising eastern power that would become its greatest rival.
+Circa 95 BCE Sulla restored Ariobarzanes in Cappadocia and met the Parthian envoy Orobazus, the first recorded diplomatic contact between Rome and Parthia.

 The Collector